 In August 2020, we entered into a clinical collaboration agreement with Assembly to evaluate AB-729 in combination with Assembly's lead HBV core inhibitor (capsid inhibitor) candidate vebicorvir ("VBR") and standard-of-care NA therapy for the treatment of subjects with chronic HBV infection.
-Under the terms of the agreement, this trial will be a randomized, multi-center, open-label Phase 2 proof-of-concept clinical trial that will evaluate the safety, pharmacokinetics, and antiviral activity of the triple combination of AB-729, VBR, and an NA compared to the double combinations of VBR with an NA and AB-729 with an NA.
+We are currently enrolling subjects in a randomized, multi-center, open-label Phase 2a proof-of-concept clinical trial is evaluating the safety, pharmacokinetics, and antiviral activity of the triple combination of AB-729, VBR, and an NA compared to the double combinations of VBR with an NA and AB-729 with an NA.
 We expect to enroll approximately 60 virologically-suppressed subjects with HBeAg negative chronic HBV infection in the first cohort of this trial.
 Patients will be dosed for 48 weeks with AB-729 60 mg subcutaneously every 8 weeks and VBR 300 mg orally once daily, with a 48-week follow-up period.
-We and Assembly recently initiated screening for this clinical trial.
 We and Assembly will share in the costs of the collaboration.
 Under the terms of the collaboration, we and Assembly may also add additional cohorts in the future to evaluate other patient populations and/or combinations.
 Except to the extent necessary to carry out Assembly's responsibilities with respect to the collaboration trial, we have not provided any license grant to Assembly for use of our AB-729 compound.